Zoom online event (map)

 With practical insight and learnings from the Financial Innovation Lab, StepChange and the third sector, we are starting a new conversation about open finance, exploring in depth the relevance of current open banking use cases to vulnerable people and how the increasingly data-driven finance sector is evolving for them.
 As the expectation for more and more data sharing and portability grows, it is time to ask how ‘open X’ could transform markets and what that will mean, not only for our financial futures, but for wider society and the environment too.

-As a first step, we are holding an online workshop tailored to consumer and civil society organisations and responsible finance providers.
-Through a series of short presentations, followed by Q&A, we aim to build understanding and share knowledge about open finance and what it means for consumers and citizens.
-To request an invite, please email email@example.com.
+As a first step, we held an online workshop tailored to consumer and civil society organisations and responsible finance providers.
+Through a series of short presentations, followed by Q&A, we built understanding and shared knowledge about open finance and what it means for consumers and citizens.
+Speakers included: